4-4: Shirley's Grave

 “Then why do you go to this specific place so often?”
 Catherine asked.
 “I mean, come on, three times within like half a year is a lot for visiting a dead person.”

 “It’s because this is the place where everything changed for me.”
 Red bent down and placed a bouquet of flowers in front of the gravestone.
 “Before that battle happened, yes, I was prepared to kill people, but I was still being naïve.
 I was only prepared to kill the bare minimum of soldiers to get to the enemy general and finish things off 1-on-1.
 But then a fellow teenager appeared before me as a general.
-It made me question everything, and while I was so busy having my own doubts, a person dear I held dear died right in front of my eyes due to my incompetence.”
+It made me question everything, and while I was so busy having my own doubts, a person I held dear to me died right in front of my eyes due to my incompetence.”

 “Vanessa...”
 Catherine bowed her head.
 “I saw you using her dagger during the raid that happened on your birthday.”